developer-zebra/developer-zebra-site/src/ehs/2-6/guide/features/index.md

 If matching is unsuccessful, the device will go into a [Lockdown State](#lockdownstate) (see below).

-> <b>Note</b>: When running in Secure Mode, the configuration and signature files are no longer stored in the `/enterprise/usr` folder.
-To retrieve the config file when the device is in Secure Mode, use the [Export Configuration File](../settings#configfileaccess) option available under Tools menu in Admin Mode.
+> <b>Note</b>: When EHS enters Secure Mode, the configuration and signature files are moved from the `/enterprise/usr` folder to a secure location.
+To retrieve the config file from a device in Secure Mode, use the [Export Configuration File](../settings#configfileaccess) option available under the Tools menu in Admin Mode.

 ------